In summary the conclusions of the fundamental review were:

-“The freeze of the multiplier and the 50% tax cut are also welcome news.
-However, the Budget announcements and the details in the final report are once again sticking plasters that do nothing to address the excessive complexity of the system that prevents businesses from understanding if they are eligible for relief and exemptions, and how to claim.
+“The freeze of the multiplier and the 50% tax cut were also welcome news.
+However, the Budget announcements and the details in the final report were once again sticking plasters that do nothing to address the excessive complexity of the system that prevents businesses from understanding if they are eligible for relief and exemptions, and how to claim.

 “The RICS, Rating Surveyors Association and IRRV engaged positively in the consultation process and made constructive and realistic suggestions for change that would be to the benefit of all business rate stakeholders.
-Much of what we have suggested has been ignored.
+Much of what we suggested was ignored.

-“We are also disappointed that the downward transitional burden in England has not been scrapped, as we have called for.
+“We were also disappointed that the downward transitional burden in England was not scrapped as we called for.
 This is where businesses in England see reductions in their business rate bills following revaluation phased in, rather than receiving the immediate benefit.
 Transitional adjustments do not apply in Wales and Scotland, where bills change immediately when they go up or down following revaluation.

 “As the Chancellor stated in this document, this is the final report and is the roadmap for the coming years.
 Far from being the major reform it originally set out to be, we have to resign ourselves that little has changed yet again in a business rate system that remains divorced from a fast moving, dynamic economy.”